MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 several sub-spaces recursively, and output the best feasible solution among all sub-spaces.
 Dynamic programming [@bellmanDynamicProgramming1966] focusing on solving the problems that could share subproblems.
-In that case, instead of solving each subproblem, the output of shared subproblems will be maintained and reused.
-The solution is constructed by recursively solve and reuse subproblems.
+In that case, instead of solving each sub-problem, the output of shared sub-problems will be maintained and reused.
+The solution is constructed by recursively solve and reuse sub-problems.

 <!-- pseudocode & formula of two algorithms -->
 Although the optimal solution is guaranteed by exact algorithms, it could happen that finding the solution requires unacceptable time or space.
-We take the brannch-and-bound as an example to show how method could be applied to improve the solution speed of the algorithm.
+We take the branch-and-bound as an example to show how method could be applied to improve the solution speed of the algorithm.
 Consider the branch-and-bound procedure can be viewed as
-as traversing a searching tree whose node is a sub-space of the whole search space, people consider two major strategy: improve the search strategy [@ignallApplicationBranchBound1965,
+traversing a searching tree whose node is a subspace of the whole search space, people consider two major strategy: improve the search strategy [@ignallApplicationBranchBound1965,
 @lomnickiBranchandBoundAlgorithmExact1965] and pruning non-optimal